JoeyMarkowitz/pdi_getting_started_guide/README.md

   sudo yum install postgresql92 postgresql92-server postgresql92-contrib
   sudo service postgresql-9.2 initdb

+  #update connection permissions (/var/lib/pgsql/9.2/data/pg_hba.conf)
+	# add the following to the config
+# IPv4 local connections:
+host    all             all             127.0.0.1/32            ident host    all             all             0.0.0.0/0   	    	md5

+  #update postgres.conf to set the port and to listen to external ip addresses (/var/lib/pgsql/9.2/data/postgresql.conf)
+  listen_addresses = '*'          	# what IP address(es) to listen on;
+                                        # comma-separated list of addresses;
+                                        # defaults to 'localhost'; use '*' for all
+                                        # (change requires restart)
+  port = 5433                           # (change requires restart)

+  # configure connection permissions

+  sudo service postgresql-9.2 restart

+  ###
+  # SETUP DATABASE
+  ###
   sudo postgres
   psql
   CREATE DATABASE pdi_repository;
-  CREATE USER pentaho LOGIN PASSWORD 'pentahopassword';		#defaults with login permission enabled
+  CREATE USER pentaho LOGIN PASSWORD 'pentahopassword';		#defaults with login permission enabled GRANT ALL ON DATABASE pdi_repository TO pentaho;

   #list databases with \l;
   #list tables with \dt;
   #list roles with \du;